Month 12, Day 7, Monday 12:45 p.m.

 She conceded the point.

-“I think it was probably an Aberrant,” a man seated near to Sebastien said, immediately drawing her attention, and that of the other students close enough to hear him.
+“I think it was probably an Aberrant,” a man seated near to Sebastien said, immediately drawing the attention of the students close enough to hear him.
 “Gilbratha gets at least one ‘creature of evil’ per year, on average, so it wouldn’t be a surprise.”

 The woman he’d been speaking to grimaced.
 “Someone experimenting with blood magic?
 Some evil spell?”
 She shuddered delicately.
 “I cannot imagine why anyone would dabble in such a thing, knowing the consequences.”

-Aberrants were actually quite rare, Sebastien knew, but it was true that most of the incidents came from thaumaturges dabbling in immoral things and corrupting their Will, which was likely one of the reasons that blood magic in general was so highly illegal.
+Aberrants were actually quite rare, Sebastien knew, but it was true that most of the incidents came from thaumaturges dabbling in immoral things and corrupting their Will.
 If Gilbratha had one every year, it was only because of the high concentration of thaumaturges, both legal and criminal.